-Mrs. Lopez teaches all levels of Ascension’s Orchestra program.
-She received her Bachelor of Music degree from the University of Connecticut and Master of Music degree in Cello Performance from the Yale School of Music.
-She has taught in the Suzuki program at Amarillo College, and has performed with Chamber Music Amarillo and the Amarillo Symphony.
+Ascension offers three levels of orchestral instruction: Orchestra I for beginners, Orchestra II for intermediates, and Orchestra III for those most advanced.
+Eleonora Lopez, a Yale School of Music graduate, has been the Director of Orchestras since 2000.
+She teaches all levels of Ascension’s Orchestra program and has taught in the Suzuki program at Amarillo College.
 Mrs. Lopez is a member of the Texas Music Educators Association, has taught at Interlochen Arts Camp, and has been selected to the Who's Who Among America's Teachers.

-The solo literature covered in the class encompasses Suzuki Book 1 through mid-Suzuki Book 2.
-The orchestra pieces are also easy level.
-Basic music reading skills, listening, and playing skills are taught in group lessons and daily one-on-one teaching.
-It is appropriate for students that have played one year or not at all.
+The solo literature covered in the class encompasses Suzuki Book 1 through mid-Suzuki Book 2 for violin, viola, cello, or string bass.
+Easy level beginning orchestral pieces are taught, and basic music reading skills, listening skills, and playing skills are developed through group lessons and one-on-one teaching.
+This class is appropriate for students that have no prior experience and up to one year of experience.